Dr Sumith A Kularatne, vice-president of R&D at On Target Laboratories, explores the pros and cons of various existing treatments for prostate cancer

 Current diagnosis of PCa is accomplished via a digital rectal exam (DRE), prostate-specific antigen (PSA)-blood test, punch biopsy, targeted-biopsy, a transrectal ultrasound (TRUS), magnetic resonance imaging (MRI), computed tomography (CT), and positron emission tomography (PET).
 Only advanced stages of the disease can be detected by a DRE and the reliability of PSA tests has been questioned due to its elevation during benign prostatic hyperplasia (BPH) and depression whilst taking medication for BPH, or hair loss.

 While prostate biopsies can be expensive and painful, they can lead to incorrect diagnosis due to miss-sampling.
 In fact, it is not uncommon for patients to undergo five sets of prostate biopsies and still to miss signs of PCa.
-Manual alignment systems, such as the Artemis biopsy tracking system that uses previously taken MRI images in combination with TRUS images, has shown that MRI-guided biopsies increased the accuracy of diagnosis of PCa.
+Manual alignment systems, such as the Artemis biopsy tracking system that uses previously taken MRI images in combination with TRUS images, has shown that MRI-guided biopsies increased the accuracy of the diagnosis of PCa.
 However, this strategy does not provide real-time data.

-While CT, MRI, and PET are preferred methods to detect localised PCa, these non-invasive techniques often do not accurately detect or stage lymph nodal metastatic tumours and may not provide real time information during surgery.
+While CT, MRI, and PET are preferred methods to detect localised PCa, these non-invasive techniques often do not accurately detect or stage lymph nodal metastatic tumours and may not provide real-time information during surgery.
 Thus sensitive and specific detection methods are needed to assess the primary and metastatic disease.

 The range of treatments for prostate cancer